The School of Life Pop Art Notebooks

 History is filled with some fascinating 'schools of thought' dedicated to tackling life's big problems in distinctive ways.
 We've created this exquisite set of notebooks in honour of The Pop Artists.

 Each notebook carries an introduction to a great Pop Artist on the inside front page, their name beautifully printed on the cover - and is otherwise empty for your own projects.
-Each of the three paper-bound notebooks feature a yellow contrast stitch along its spine, that allows it to lay flat when opened.

 Pop-Artists featured in these notebooks: Warhol, Caulfield, Lichtenstein